tjd1234/cmpt120fall2022/lectures/lecture6/lecture6notes.md

 ## The math Module

-`math` is a useful Python that provides a number of standard math functions.
-A sometimes handy trick for seeing the functions in a module is to first import the module, and then to call `dir` on it:
+`math` is a useful module that provides a number of standard math functions.
+A handy trick for seeing the functions in a module is to first import the module, and then to call `dir` on it:

 ```python
 >>> import math